 for your Thematic Concentration Requirements when submitting

-linguistic region they are using for their IR language requirement
+from the linguistic region they are using to fulfill their

 requirement.
 This requirement must be fulfilled at Tufts.